Archfx/ice40lib/README.md

 <!-- [![dockeri.co](https://dockerico.blankenship.io/image/archfx/yosystools)](https://hub.docker.com/r/archfx/yosystools) -->

-Follow the steps to build usign the docker environemt.
-(You should have the docker deamon installed on your system)
+Follow the steps to build using the docker environment.
+(You should have the docker daemon installed on your system)

 1. Clone the repository